nic33wild/react-e-commerce/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-This project is based in the tutorial that you can follow to this link:
+Project based on the tutorial that can be found at this link:

 https://youtu.be/wPQ1-33teR4